Chinese

 The Chinese major combines thorough training in spoken and written Chinese language with the development of critical approaches to a broad range of Chinese cultural phenomena including classical and modern literature, visual arts, film, popular culture, and underlying aspects of philosophical and social thought.
 Most courses are conducted in Chinese with readings in Chinese.

-In addition to courses offered by this department, a wide variety of Asian studies courses is available through other departments.
-It is highly recommended that Chinese majors fulfill their general education history requirement by taking courses in Chinese or Asian history.
+In addition to courses offered by this department, a wide variety of Asian studies courses are available through other departments.
+It is highly recommended that Chinese majors fulfill half of their core history requirement by taking at least one course in Chinese history.
 Beyond that, China-related courses are offered in Economics, Government, International Affairs, Theology, and other fields.
-These can serve as free electives for Chinese majors, or can in some cases fulfill general education requirements.
-Finally, such outside courses can often be counted toward an Asian Studies Certificate through the Area Studies Programs.
-Students should seek help from their department advisers in developing a well-integrated academic program built around their interests and drawing upon this rich variety of resources.
+These can serve as free electives or can in some cases fulfill core requirements.
+Finally, such outside courses can often be counted toward an Asian Studies certificate for interested students.
+Students should seek help from their department advisors in developing a well-integrated academic program built around their interests and drawing upon this rich variety of resources.
+Courses taken abroad that are taught in English do not count toward the major or minor.

 Chinese majors are required to spend at least one semester studying in a Chinese-speaking country, and may spend up to one year.
 Opportunities for overseas study in Mainland China, Taiwan, and Hong Kong are available through Georgetown.
 (For more on programs, see Resources and Study Abroad.)